-Thanks for joining us and other educators across the nation, as we countdown to the launch of GOES-R on Friday, November 4, 2016.
-GOES-R is the next generation of weather satellites, designed to yield five times faster weather coverage, better data for hurricane tracking and intensity forecasts, real time mapping of total lightning for improved severe weather forecasts, advanced warning of space weather hazards, and improved transportation safety.
-And, as the designers of GOES-R like to point out, all of that is from ONE satellite!!
+Thanks for joining us and other educators across the nation, as we countdown to the launch of GOES-T. GOES-T is part of the GOES-R series, which is the next generation of weather satellites, designed to yield five times faster weather coverage, better data for hurricane tracking and intensity forecasts, real time mapping of total lightning for improved severe weather forecasts, advanced warning of space weather hazards, and improved transportation safety.
+And, as the designers of the four satellites in the GOES-R series like to point out, all of that is in ONE satellite design!!

-THIS IS YOUR LAUNCH CALENDAR
+THIS IS_YOUR LAUNCH CALENDAR

-In this calendar, you will find general facts about satellites and specific facts about GOES-R. You can use most of the activities/questions as class discussion starters on the days leading up to the launch.
+In this calendar, you will find general facts about satellites and specific facts about GOES-T. You can use most of the activities/questions as class discussion starters on the days leading up to the launch.
 However, this is YOUR Launch Calendar.
 You can do as little or as much as your daily schedule allows.
-The main objective is to introduce your students to GOES-R and excite them about the launch and subsequent use of GOES-R by scientists.
-It's been a long time since the instruments on the GOES series have been fully upgraded.
-GOES-R truly represents the next generation of weather satellites.
+The main objective is to introduce your students to GOES-T and excite them about the launch and subsequent use of GOES-T by scientists.
+Until the GOES-R series, it was a long time since the instruments on the GOES series had been fully upgraded.
+The GOES-R series truly represents the next generation of weather satellites.